 In the longer term, our vision is a new £1 billion industry with thousands of jobs and enhanced value in the construction supply chain – a market-driven approach that addresses one of society’s biggest challenges and provides secure, affordable, sustainable energy.

 People and skills are key to the success of SPECIFIC.
 We recognise that our future – and that of the new industry we will create – depends on talented people to take ideas forwards.
-Through the Materials & Manufacturing Academy (M2A), SPECIFIC supports meaningful projects and provides guidance and inspiration for students from school age to doctorate level.
+Through our sister project, the Materials & Manufacturing Academy (M2A), SPECIFIC supports meaningful projects and provides guidance and inspiration for students from school age to doctorate level.

 We couldn’t do any of this without the wide range of partners – including our large corporate partners and also our community of innovative small to medium sized businesses – who are working with us to scale-up new technologies, identify routes to market and develop core skills.
 The working relationships here are strong and mutually beneficial – some are built on close connections nurtured over many years whilst others are just beginning.
 For more information about our partnership opportunities, have a look at the Work With Us page.